lily123qwerty/AGSV/README.md

 ### vue js and quasar

-Vue.js is an open-source model–view–viewmodel front end JavaScript library for building user interfaces and single-page applications. it is a JavaScript framework for building user interfaces
+Vue.js is an open-source model–view–viewmodel front end JavaScript library for building user interfaces and single-page applications. it is a JavaScript framework for building user interfaces.

 Quasar Framework is an open-source Vue.js based framework for building apps, with a single codebase, and deploy it on the Web as a SPA, PWA, SSR, to a Mobile App, using Cordova for iOS & Android, and to a Desktop App, using Electron for Mac, Windows, and Linux